MrVineetRaj/ToDo-App/README.md

 Used React along with redux and redux toolkit for this project.
 In this web application I created a ToDo app, to try this web application you can directly go to [Link](https://todoforvineet.netlify.app/)

-Or if you want to run this program on localhost then you sould try using these command
+Or if you want to run this program on localhost then you should try using these command

 <ul>
   <li>open this program in your VS code</li>